 Lower Back Pain Causes & Symptoms

-Most low back pain is mechanical related in nature.
+Most causes of lower back pain are mechanical related in nature.
 In many cases, low back pain is associated with spondylosis, a term that refers to the general degeneration of the spine associated with normal wear and tear that occurs in the joints, discs, and bones of the spine as people get older.
-Some examples of mechanical causes of low back pain include:
+Some examples of mechanical causes of lower back pain include:

 1. Muscle Sprains and Strains: Sprains are caused by overstretching or tearing of ligaments, whereas strains are tears in tendon or muscle.
 Both can occur from twisting or lifting something improperly, lifting something too heavy, or overstretching.
 Such movements may also trigger spasms in back muscles, which can also be painful.
 Typically, muscle strains are a sign of acute back pain.
 If the condition becomes chronic, it can be related to facet joint syndrome.